gauravmehta13/Remote_Management_App/README.md

 # RemoteManagementApp

 This is a Remote Management app.
-It allows the user to run commands over a Cloud or Local Virtual Machine remotely via his/her Smartphone
+It allows the user to run commands over a Cloud or Local Virtual Machine remotely via his/her Smartphone by entering IP/hostname.